Hector: Biography

-After slaying him, Achilles stripped him of his armor.
-The other Achaeans then gathered to look upon and stab Hector's body.
-Achilles gave a few words in victory and tied Hector’s dead body, by the heels, to his chariot.
-He dragged him around the city of Troy, as the Trojans in the safety of their walls watched and lamented, especially Andromache Hector's wife.
+After slaying him, Achilles strips him of his armor.
+The other Achaeans then gather to look upon and stab Hector's body.
+Achilles says a few words in victory and ties Hector's body by the heels to his chariot.
+He drags the body around the city of Troy, as the Trojans watch from the walls and lament, especially Andromache, Hector's wife.
+The desecration of Hector's body by Achilles is considered an affront to the gods and ultimately leads to Achilles' downfall.

-What Achilles did was an act of utter disrespect and would later bring the wrath of the gods upon him.

-During and after Patroclus' funeral Achilles dragged Hector's body around his pyre.
-The gods Aphrodite and Apollo protected his body from the dogs, disfigurement, and decomposition.
-It would be another 12 days until Priam would go to Achilles with a ransom for Hector's body.
+During and after Patroclus' funeral, Achilles drags Hector's body around his pyre.
+However, the gods Aphrodite and Apollo protected his body from the dogs, disfigurement, and decomposition.
+Twelve days elapse before Priam goes to Achilles to ransom his son's body.

 Mythology

 Greatest warrior of Troy

 According to the Iliad, Hector did not approve of war between the Greeks and the Trojans.

 For ten years, the Achaeans besieged Troy and their allies in the east.
 Hector commanded the Trojan army, with a number of subordinates including Polydamas, and his brothers Deiphobus, Helenus and Paris.
 By all accounts, Hector was the best warrior the Trojans and their allies could field, and his fighting prowess was admired by Greeks and his own people alike.